 I mostly find the systems in play behind these developments to be problematic.
 All this access has demeaned financial standings in the field.
 Commercial and corporate work is rewarded too greatly because capitalism is dividing and destroying society making it harder by the day to come by from any form of art making.

 If we had things like universal basic income and/or a very low cost of living, all these issues wouldn’t frankly be an issue.
 We would all just be happy to develop and share our craft full-time, growing as species in the meantime.
 When there is a corrupt market at play that decides whether or not you have a home or something to eat, it becomes increasingly more difficult to engage in activities that make us so intricately human.

-The orignal interview was conducted in English by Axel Wang on 10 August 2022.
+The original interview was conducted in English by Axel Wang on 10 August 2022.

 Introduction & Editor: Axel Wang